webdesignsbytom/dummy_client/README.md

 Using the GA4 library `npm install react-ga4`

 We create the useAnalytics hook to import a tracking helper into any page or component.

+Login to google tags and create one for each site and get the DNS code.

+## Launch

+### Checklist

+1. Remove unused pages and components
+2. Update the site map
+3. Edit the index.html names and meta data
+4. Edit constants
+5. Change favicon
+6. Connect to google analytics and any test servers
+7. Uninstall from npm unused packages
+8. Convert images to modern WebP formats
+9. Update env
+10. Edit license
+11. Edit htaccess
+12. Check privacy of github

+### Build

+1. `npm run build` to create build directory